umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/Baselines/index.md

 The creation process involves a lot of different parts, which are outlined below.
 Keep in mind that we are creating a new and empty project, which consists of one or two environments, depending on the Plan your are on.
 Both environments will be a clone of the Live repository from the Baseline project.

-When the Child Project is created the project's identity will be added to an index of Child projects for the Baseline project.
+When the Child project is created the project's identity will be added to an index of Child projects for the Baseline project.
 This will ensure that the Baseline project is aware of its *children* and can use that list later on, to push updates to all the children.
 Whoa!

 ### Steps